 While you can use Bear free of charge, you’ll need to subscribe to Bear to sync notes between your devices.
 Bear Pro also includes a collection of beautiful themes, a variety of export options and more.

 While taking notes in OmniFocus is possible (and sometimes helpful), the note field available for OmniFocus projects, action groups, and actions has limited formatting options.
 Note entry, editing, and viewing are also confined to a small text box.
 It typically makes more sense to store this information externally, especially for more detailed notes you may want to reference.

 When It Makes More Sense to Use Bear

-An alternative to using the note field in OmniFocus is to store more detailed information in Bear and reference it from OmniFocus.
+An alternative to using the note field in OmniFocus is to store more detailed information in Bear and link to it from OmniFocus.

-On iPhone and iPad, these links can also be automatically generated using Shortcuts.
-For example, you might have a Shortcut that creates an OmniFocus action to prompt you to prepare for an upcoming meeting and automatically creates a new note in Bear that’s linked to this OmniFocus action.
+These links can also be automatically generated using Shortcuts.
+For example, you might have a Shortcut that creates an OmniFocus action to prompt you to prepare for an upcoming meeting and automatically creates a new note in Bear linked to this OmniFocus action.

 Bear can also be a great place to store things like Someday/Maybe lists.
 Repeating actions in OmniFocus can help ensure that these lists are reviewed regularly.
 For example, you could have a repeating “Review: blog post ideas” action in OmniFocus that links to a note in Bear that contains ideas for blog posts.
-Once you’re ready to write, you can write the post in Bear and use OmniFocus to guide the writing, editing, and publishing process.
+Once you’re ready, you can write the post in Bear and use OmniFocus to guide the writing, editing and publishing process.